-Set within the beautiful Dandenong Ranges National Park, the 1000 Steps walk was created in memory of the 625 Australian soldiers killed during World War II's 'Kokoda' campaign, New Guinea, 1942.
+*CLOSED* Set in the beautiful Dandenong Ranges National Park, the 1000 Steps walk was created to honour 625 Australian soldiers killed during World War II's 'Kokoda' campaign, New Guinea, 1942.

 Set within the beautiful forests of Upper Ferntree Gully at the foothills of the Dandenongs, the Kokoda Memorial walk has become a very popular place for nature lovers, fitness fanatics and history buffs alike.
 You'll likely mingle with all groups as you make your way up this beautiful track toward One Tree Hill.

 Note that the car park opens at 7am and closes at 9pm daily.

 A brief history : This area was established as a park in the late 1800s.
 Originally the track up to One Tree Hill was lined with logs and tree trunks to make the journey upwards easier.
 After World War II the site was chosen to commemorate the deeds of the 14th, 16th and 39th Australian Infantry Battalions and their local Papauan guides due to its similarity to the Golden Staircase on the original Kokoda Track.
 At the time of World War II Papua New Guinea was under the control of Australia and became a battleground between the Japanese and Australian forces.